NICTA/revrand/docs/index.rst

-.. pyalacarte documentation master file, created by sphinx-quickstart on Mon Jul 20 12:36:09 2015.
+.. revrand documentation master file, created by sphinx-quickstart on Mon Jul 20 12:36:09 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pyalacarte's documentation!
+Welcome to revrand's documentation!
 ======================================

 Contents: